ivanarh/ndcrash/README.md

 * Supports 5 different stack unwinders.
 * 32 and 64 bit architectures support (depends on unwinder).
 * Easy-to-use Java wrapper https://github.com/ivanarh/jndcrash
+* Minimum tested Android version is 4.0.3 but theoretically it may work even on Android 2.3.

 ## Roadmap ##